The Lord is my Portion

 For the Church is the bride of Christ [Ephesians 5:25-33] and when we see at last the new heaven and the new earth, we will be part of that holy city, the new Jerusalem, that will come down out of heaven from God, prepared as a bride adorned for her husband.
 And then a loud voice will be heard from the throne saying, “Behold, the dwelling place of God is with man.
 He will dwell with them, and they will be his people, and God himself will be with them as their God.’
 [Revelation 21:1-3]

-What a day that will be and what a thought it is to comfort us on our current journey, a journey that, as it was for the Israelites in the wilderness, is, for many, very hard.
+What a day that will be and what a thought it is to comfort us on our current journey, a journey that is, as it was for the Israelites in the wilderness, for many, very hard.
 Though frequently graciously bestowed upon us by our lovingly Heavenly Father from whom every good and perfect gift comes [James 1:17], the acquisition of material blessings is not what being a Christian is all about.
 Indeed, like Jesus himself, there is a sense in which we have nowhere to lay our head [Luke 9:59].
 This is not to say we should not be concerned about the homeless and the increasing numbers who, as a result of the pandemic, are facing economic hardship.
 Far from it.
 Rather it is a reminder to us both that this world is not our home and that whatever our current circumstances we have much to rejoice over.
 As the prophet Habakkuk reminds us, ‘though the fig tree should not blossom, nor fruit be on the vines, the produce of the olive fail and the fields yield no food, the flock be cut off from the fold and there be no herd in the stalls, yet [we can still] rejoice in the LORD; [we can still] take joy in the God of [our] salvation.’
 [Habakkuk 3:17-18].

 For our ‘flesh and [our] heart[s] may fail, but God is the strength of [our] heart[s] and [our] portion forever.’
 [Psalm 73:26]